bmayroseEGS/private-registry-elastic-deployment/epr_deployment/COLLECT-ALL-README.md

 3. Pull and save each image as .tar file
 4. Ask if you want to download k3s components
 5. Display summary and next steps

+**Note:** You can re-run this script multiple times to add more images.
+Already-downloaded images will be skipped.

 ### Example Session